Table of Contents

 The three primary types of formulations are solid formulations (e.g., tablets, capsules), liquid formulations (e.g., solutions, suspensions), and parenteral formulations (e.g., injections).

-What are the stages of drug formulation?
+What are the examples of drug formulation?

 How many main types of medication formulations are there?